thecredibleway/thecredibleway-com/docs/bible/credibility/prophecies-fulfilled.md

 4. Rome (iron legs) - circa 63 BC-476 AD

-**These empires rose and fell in the exact order prophesied.** 6 centuries of history laid out in the exact order of the empires that rule the earth! *Thats not coincidence.*
+**These empires rose and fell in the exact order prophesied.** 6 centuries of history laid out in the exact order of the empires that rule the earth! *That's not coincidence.*

 #### Daniel 9 - The 70 Weeks Prophecy and the Timing of the Messiah